huggingface/blog/asr-chunking.md

 Live inference
 --------------

-A very nice perks of using a CTC model like Wav2vec2, is that it is a single pass model, so it is **very** fast.
+A very nice perk of using a CTC model like Wav2vec2, is that it is a single pass model, so it is **very** fast.
 Especially on GPU.
 We can exploit that in order to do live inference.